Auto Expo: 3rd Auto Expo 1996

 The 3rd Edition of Auto Expo was held at Pragati Maidan, New Delhi from 21 to 27 February 1996.
 The event was inaugurated by the then Finance Minister of India, Dr. Manmohan Singh.
 The objective of the event was primarily to attract attention of global automotive players to enter India.

 2nd Auto Expo 1993

 The 2nd Edition of Auto Expo was held at Pragati Maidan, New Delhi from 7 to 15 December 1993.
 The event was inaugurated by the then Minister of External Affairs of India, Pranab Mukherjee.
 The primary highlight of the event was the EU – India Automotive Business Forum.

+1st Auto Expo 1986

+The Auto Expo 1986 was a window for technology transfers showing how the Indian Automotive Industry was absorbing new technologies and promoting indigenous research and development for adapting these technologies for the rugged Indian conditions.
+The Auto Expo 1986 was marked by then Prime Minister Rajiv Gandhi.
+The 9 day show was organised from 3 to 11 January 1986 at Pragati Maidan, New Delhi.